LOGSAFE: Logic-Guided Verification for Trustworthy Federated Time-Series Learning: Approach

-Figure~\ref{fig:overview} provides an illustration of four components that comprise \thename{}: (i) local logic inference; (ii) global logic inference; (iii) global property verification, and (iv) malicious client detection.
+Figure~\ref{fig:overview} illustrates the four components that comprise \thename{}: (i) local logic inference; (ii) global logic inference; (iii) global property verification, and (iv) malicious client detection.
 In this section, we will present in detail how each step is performed.
-The pseudo-code for \thename{} is presented in Algorithm~\ref{algo:main}.